Michael St.Mark

 “The Dadaist naturally and vitally explores and creatively strives to expand, the boundaries and horizons of all paradigms” – M. St.M

-Michael St.Mark is available for media interview and art event talks during 2022
+Michael St.Mark is available for media interviews and art event talks during 2023

 St.Mark@londondada.com